-The 10 best tools to monitor system resources on Windows 10
+The 10+ best tools to monitor system resources on Windows 10

-Keeping track on your system resources is relatively simple in Windows 10.
-However, some users prefer using third-party applications for this purpose because those applications offer better and simpler user interface.
+Keeping track of your system resources is relatively simple in Windows 10.
+However, some users prefer using third-party applications for this purpose because those applications offer a better and simpler user interface.

 AIDA64 Extreme (recommended)

 AIDA64 Extreme is a comprehensive system analyzer and benchmark tool which including some powerful features as CPU, RAM, GPU and system functionalities monitoring.

 Its interface is very intuitive and similar to Microsoft Console Management.
 You can consult a large number of activity indicators.

 You will also have a great support from AIDA’s team at your disposal.
 Download and give it a try.Editor's choice

 Wise System Monitor is another useful tool that can help you monitor system resources.
 The main tool allows you to see all your running processes and see how much of computer resources they use.

-As for resource monitor, it is located in the bottom right corner just above your Taskbar.
+As for resource monitor, it a in the bottom right corner just above your Taskbar.
 The tool will display information such as download and upload speed, RAM and CPU usage, as well as CPU temperature.